-Vanillekipferl are by far the BEST German Christmas Cookie!
-They’re super fast and easy to make, so buttery & perfectly sweet!
+Vanillekipferl are German vanilla bean cookies and by far the BEST German Christmas cookie!
+They are fast and easy to make, so buttery & perfectly sweet!

 What are Vanillekipferl?

 Vanillekipferl, pronounced Va-nil-luh-kipp-fuh-l, are vanilla bean crescent-moon-shaped cookies.
 Kipferl is a word that's commonly used in Austrian German for baked goods shaped like croissants, and means 'little horn.'
 I loved helping my Oma Sieghilde hand-shape these at her small kitchen table, which is how they're traditionally shaped.